Armenian American Museum: Plaza

 The backside of the museum is designed to open onto a new central plaza designed by SWA Group.
+The updated park will include features such as an amphitheater, a children's playground and a splash pad.

-The plaza will connect the museum with the Downtown Central Library, the City's adult recreation center, the Museum of Neon Art, and a series of parks, play areas, and pedestrianized streets.
+The plaza will connect the museum with the Downtown Central Library and the city's adult recreation center, and an existing promenade will lead to the Museum of Neon Art and the Americana at Brand.

 Exhibits

 During the museum's acquisition of exhibits, Executive Chairman Berdj Karapetian stated that “The Armenian culture and history will be the main focus, but we are also planning to present other nations living in California.
 The Armenian American Museum is going to be a center presenting the Armenian identity and an important circle of cultural cooperation.”

 The museum's Permanent Exhibition Committee includes scholars from UCLA Armenian Studies, the USC Institute of Armenian Studies, CSUN Armenian Studies, and the USC Shoah Foundation.
 The Schematic Design phase of the Permanent Exhibition is led by exhibition design firm Gallagher & Associates.